MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 # <a name="faq"></a>Troubleshooting / FAQ

+## <a name="faqaudioimprovement"></a>I want to improve the onboard audio quality

+The Pi onboard audio quality is not the best.
+If you don't intend to go with an external USB card, these hints might help to improve the quality.
+Please share your experience in the "issues" section on github.
+These suggestions might depend on your operating system, so don't just throw them all in the mix :) Here you can find a [good list of audio improvements to try](https://github.com/superjamie/lazyweb/wiki/Raspberry-Pi-3.5mm-Audio-Hiss).
+What seems to work for many:

+* **Setting 'audio dither'**: The onboard audio output uses config options to change the way the analogue audio is driven, and whether some firmware features are enabled or not.
+See the official Raspberry page for [more information on `disable_audio_dither` and `enable_audio_dither`](https://www.raspberrypi.org/documentation/configuration/config-txt/audio.md).
+* **Settings for PMW driver**: Available in newer Raspbian as of Feb 2016  is a PWM audio driver that significantly increases the audio quality available from the 3.5mm TRRS jack.
+In `/boot/config.txt` add the following line: `audio_pwm_mode=2`
+* **Firmware update**:  If you want to update the RPI firmware, this is the right point to do so.
+This manual was written for the default firmware.
+Read more about how to update and why you might want to give it a try in a separate [Firmware Update document](FIRMWARE_UPDATE.md).

 ## <a name="changewifisettings"></a>I am moving, how do I get the jukebox into my new WiFi network?

 You will need to open the jukebox and connect it to a monitor.
 The next question would be: do you need the graphical interface or are you good to go with the command line in the terminal window?